K8rly/GoVote/README.md

 **Prediction: Which age groups/zip codes are more likely to vote Republican or Democrat?

-#### Description of the data exploration phase
+### Description of the data exploration phase
- - We reviewed our dataset in excel and contacted the Board of Elections to explain the meaning of some columns and their data
+ - We reviewed our dataset in excel and contacted the Board of Elections to explain the meaning of columns and their data
  - We determined which data was most relevant to our questions and which data wouldn't add value
  - We updated null values in the dataset to "0" (did not vote)
  - After processing data in PGadmin, we noticed we wanted additional columns within the same table.
 We added another join to capture additional election data and organize everything.

-#### Description of the analysis phase
+### Description of the analysis phase
  - Divided data into specific dataframes
  - Joined data from primary elections, general elections, and voter demographic info
  - Organized data in bins based on generational groups/birth year
  - Performed counts on total number of voters for: party affiliation, generational group

-#### ERD with Relationships
+### ERD with Relationships

 !["ERD"](images/ERD_final.png)

-#### Questions you should be asking yourselves as a team:
+### Questions you should be asking yourselves as a team:

 What story do you want your data to tell?
  - We want our data to tell a story about voting trends within Cuyahoga County and how age and city affect these trends.
 We also want to highlight different generational groups in order to show differences between not only age, but entire generations.